 In an isolated type high voltage isolation transformers, an abnormal voltage caused by lightning surges entering from the power supply side is released to the ground by a lightning arrester, while the voltage difference between the ground and the power supply is reduced by the isolation transformer.

-The ground isolation type high voltage isolation transformers reduces the inflow of lightning surges between lines and between lines and ground with multiple surge arresters, and further protects the equipment by providing high insulation with an isolation transformer.
+The ground isolation type high voltage isolation transformers reduce the inflow of lightning surges between lines and between lines and ground with multiple surge arresters, and further protect the equipment by providing high insulation with an isolation transformer.
 The ground isolation type is also called a surge shelter.

 In both cases, the protected device side is completely insulated against lightning surges by high voltage isolation transformers, and no lightning surges flow into the device.
-The high voltage isolation transformers reduces the surge transfer rate from 1/100 to 1/10,000, which is more effective than the installation of surge arresters alone.
+The high-voltage isolation transformers reduce the surge transfer rate from 1/100 to 1/10,000, which is more effective than the installation of surge arresters alone.
 In addition, the withstand voltage to abnormal voltage is extremely high at several tens of kilovolts, providing excellent protection.

 A lightning arrester is connected in parallel with the device to be protected, and the arrester itself is grounded.
 Under normal conditions, the surge arrester acts as an insulator, but when surge voltages such as lightning occur, the surge arrester becomes conductive and releases the surge voltages to the ground.
 ZnO (zinc oxide) is often used as a material for surge arresters.

 High voltage isolation transformers are similarly grounded by ZnO on the power supply side.
-However, high voltage isolation transformers has structure in which the primary and secondary sides are insulated by a transformer.
+However, high-voltage isolation transformers have a structure in which the primary and secondary sides are insulated by a transformer.
 Therefore, the limiting voltage can be significantly reduced.
 Due to the difference in the above structures, the high voltage isolation transformers are superior to the transformer against lightning surge.

 High voltage isolation transformers are superior to lightning arresters in terms of lightning protection.
 However, there are three disadvantages as follows.